 ACTING INTERNSHIP COURSES

 The Department of Neurology offers primary acting internships in adult and child neurology.
 The acting internship experience is designed to provide students with an advanced level of direct patient care responsibility, greater than that required during a third‐year clerkship or fourth‐year elective.
 During the rotation, the student assumes direct responsibility for management of patient care, reports directly to a resident or attending physician, and with the appropriate oversight of the resident or attending, assumes the place and responsibilities of a first‐year intern.
 Students manage a workload equivalent to 50% of that typically assigned to an intern.

 Acting Internship in Adult Neurology, NEU-850

 Students will take this course with a focus on adult neurology under the supervision of Neurology attending physicians and residents.
 Students will participate in ward rounds and consult service with residents and attending staff, and will attend the regular teaching conferences of the Department of Neurology.
 The rotation typically consists of inpatient service on stroke wards and general wards, and one weekend overnight call per week.

 Acting Internship in Child Neurology, NEU-851

 Course Director, Kimberly Jones, MD

 Students will take this course with a focus on Child Neurology under the supervision of Child Neurology residents and attending physicians.
 Students will participate in ward rounds with residents and attending staff and attend the regular teaching conferences of the Department of Neurology.
-The rotation typically consists of inpatient service on Child Neurology wards 5 days per week, 1 weekend day per week of rounding with the wards team, and one day per week free from clinical responsibilities.
+The rotation typically consists of inpatient service on Child Neurology wards five days per week, one weekend day per week of rounding with the wards team, and one day per week free from clinical responsibilities.
 Students will have the opportunity to attend an overnight regional clinic at one of the department’s four Commission Clinic sites in Eastern Kentucky.

 Clinical Neurophysiology, NEU-854